fioprotocol/fio-devhub/_docs/chain/fio-wallet.md

 ## Handling large numbers of FIO keys in fio wallet

-If you are using the default settings for fio-wallet, you may encounter errors when attempting to sign a transaction with wallets containing larger numbers of keys (30,000+ keys).
-The failure is caused because requests to the `nodeos` API are exceeding the maximum payload size allowed for incoming requests.
+If you are using the default settings for fio-wallet, you may encounter errors when attempting to sign a transaction with wallets containing a large numbers of keys (30,000+ keys).
+The failure is caused because requests to the `nodeos` API exceed the maximum payload size allowed for incoming requests.

-To prevent this failure, add the following to `/etc/fio/nodeos/config.ini` when using a large number of keys in the wallet:
+To prevent this failure, add the following to the fio-wallet configuration, either on the command line on startup, in `~/fio-wallet/config.ini` or in `/var/lib/fio-wallet/config.ini` depending on your use case:

 ```
 max-body-size=10485760